ACADEMIC RESEARCHERS IN CHALLENGING TIMES

 In 2018, we conducted an analysis of research policy documents at various levels (national, provincial, institutional) that might be expected to influence researcher decisions (Campisi et al., 2018).
 In 2018 and 2019 we conducted 24 interviews with research administrators and other key informants knowledgeable about the research field.
 We published some of the results from this phase as Acker, McGinn, & Campisi (2019).
 In March 2020, we completed 27 interviews with faculty in our four target fields.
-A chapter on women’s project leadership is forthcoming (Wagner & Acker, 2021) as is an article on what we call “fast professors” (Acker & McGinn, 2021) in a special issue of Brock Education Journal edited by Grace Karram Stephenson and Michelle McGinn (Karram Stephenson & McGinn, 2021) In June, 2021, team members delivered conference papers (remotely) at the annual conference of the Canadian Society for the Study of Higher Education hosted by University of Alberta and the Academic Identities Conference hosted by Roskilde University, Denmark.
+A chapter on women’s project leadership is under review with UBC Press (Wagner & Acker, under review) and an article on what we call “fast professors” has recently been published (Acker & McGinn, 2021) in a special issue of Brock Education Journal edited by Grace Karram Stephenson and Michelle McGinn (Karram Stephenson & McGinn, 2021) In June, 2021, team members delivered conference papers (remotely) at the annual conference of the Canadian Society for the Study of Higher Education hosted by University of Alberta and the Academic Identities Conference hosted by Roskilde University, Denmark.
 On September 3, 2021, Sandra Acker, Oili-Helena Ylijoki and Michelle McGinn are editing a volume on gender and research funding for the SRHE/Routledge book series that will include chapters by team members and others.

-There is very little literature that combines notions of researcher identity, leadership, social justice and challenging times in academe.
+There is very little literature that combines notions of researcher identity, funding, leadership, social justice and challenging times in academe.
 In studying Canadian academic researchers and inserting the findings into international debates, we make a unique contribution to what Brew and Lucas (2009) call the “scholarship of academic research” (p.
 7).

 Acker, S., & Wagner, A. (2019).
 Feminist scholars working around the neoliberal university.
 Gender and Education, 31(1), 62–81 https://doi.org/10.1080/09540253.2017.1296117

 Acker, S., Wagner, A., & McGinn, M.K (2018).
 Research leaders and student collaborators: Insights from Canada.
 In L. Gornall, B. Thomas, & L. Sweetman (Eds.), Exploring consensual leadership in higher education: Co-operation, collaboration and partnership (pp. 113–128).
-London: Bloomsbury Press.
+Bloomsbury Press.

 Acker, S., & Ylijoki, O.-H. (2018, July 20).
 Grant hunting in corporatized universities: Experiences from Canada and Finland.
 Paper presented at the International Sociological Association Conference, Toronto, ON, Canada.